We all want our homes to be well-lit and airy, right!

 And to achieve this radiant feel, we make sure to incorporate as many windows and doors in our home structures as possible.
 However, we have an extra bit for those who like going a little extra in everything – skylights!

 Skylights are a practical and aesthetic addition for those who fancy extra light in their homes.
 These roof racks effectively turn the dark gloomy vibe into a radiant and glowy one.
 Skylights render a number of benefits.
 Let’s explore skylights in detail and understand everything we need to know before installing one.

 - Difference between Roof Light, Skylight, and Roof Windows

 - Types of Glass Used in Skylight Windows

 What is a Skylight?

 Skylight is a smart way of letting natural light in.
-Sometimes referred to as roof light, a skylight is a light-transmitting structure that is usually installed in the roofs with the sole purpose of lighting up the interior space.
-The opening is designed to be somewhat out of the plane and is covered with glass or translucent material to let maximum light in.
+Also known as roof light, a skylight is a light-transmitting structure that is usually installed in the roofs with the sole purpose of lighting up the interior space.
+The opening is somewhat out of the plane and has a glass or translucent material to let maximum light in.